-Notes: The above figures show the density distribution of welfare impact of climate change RCP 8.5 scenario measured in the consumption equivalent variation, across different migration elasticity parameters.
-Figure E.5a and E.1b describe the welfare distribution of workers in agricultural sector and non-agricultural sector, respectively.
+Notes: The figures above show the density distribution of welfare effects of climate change RCP 8.5 scenario (HadGEM2-ES), measured by the consumption equivalent variation, across different migration elasticity parameters.
+Figure E.5a and E.1b describe the welfare distribution of workers in the agricultural and non-agricultural sectors, respectively.